 Frances Tennyson joined the Fund in May 2014 as Manager of Development and is responsible for driving forward our fundraising, communications and outreach in the UK and Europe.
 She has over eight years’ experience working in the international development sector, rooted in fundraising from trusts and foundations and statutory donors, grant management and communications.
 Prior to joining Frances spent 5 years at the global humanitarian charity CARE International working across Programmes and Funding teams, was International Fundraising & Grants Manager at Sue Ryder, and had a short term at Latin American House Association where she co-organised the UK’s first ever film festival focused on the cultures and struggles of the indigenous peoples of the Americas.
 Frances holds a BA in Spanish & Latin American Studies from the University of London and a Postgraduate Certificate in International Poverty Reduction from the School of Oriental & African Studies.
 She is fluent in Spanish and has a deep interest in Latin America, having spent 2 years living in Chile and 6 months in Cuba.
 Frances is based in our London office in the UK.

-Ryan joined the Fund in May 2016 and serves as the organization’s Development and Communications Associate, focusing on individual giving and digital communication strategies.
+Ryan joined the Fund in May 2016 and serves as the organization’s Digital Communications Officer, focusing on digital communication strategies.
 Before joining the Fund, Ryan interned with World Resources Institute as a writer and editor on the Sustainable Cities team.
 Ryan is a graduate of the University of Kentucky, where he pursued a BA in English and Gender & Women’s Studies.
 As a student, Ryan conducted research on LGBTI migration in Kentucky to better understand the lived experience of rural LGBTI folk.
 Ryan also spent a summer abroad studying English Literature at Oxford University.
 He speaks intermediate Spanish.

-Esra joined the Fund in August 2012.
-She currently serves as the Manager of Grants Administration and oversees the Fund’s grant-making operations.
+Esra joined the Fund in August 2012 and currently serves as the Director of Grantmaking Operations.
 She has held various other positions at the Fund—serving as the Project Coordinator for Programs and prior to that as a Grants Administrator & Program Assistant.
 Esra is a graduate of Wellesley College, where she studied international relations and gender and development.
 During her time at Wellesley, she spent a semester abroad in Alexandria, Egypt in an Arabic immersion program.
 She has interned at a UNESCO-funded development organization in Turkey; the Harpswell Foundation in Phnom Penh, Cambodia; the Office of the United Nations Special Envoy for Malaria; and Turkish Philanthropy Funds.
 Esra speaks Spanish, Turkish, and Arabic.